-There are four different personal property types appraised by the district's personal property section: Business Personal Property accounts; leased assets; vehicles and aircraft; and multilocation assets.
+There are four different personal property types appraised by the district's personal property section: Business Personal Property accounts, leased assets, vehicles and aircraft, and multi-location assets.

-- Personnel The personal property staff consists of 1 appraiser and no support staff. - Data A common set of data characteristics for each personal property account in Wise CAD is collected in the field and data entered using a pen pad.
+- Personal The personal property staff consists of 1 appraiser and no support staff. - Data A common set of data characteristics for each personal property account in Hood CAD is collected in the field and data entered using a pen pad.
 The property characteristic data drive the computer-assisted personal property appraisal (CAPPA) system.
-The personal property appraisers collect the field data and maintain electronic property files making updates and changes gathered from field inspections, newspapers, property renditions, sales tax permit listing and interviews with property owners.
+The personal property appraiser collects the field data and maintains electronic property files making updates and changes gathered from field inspections, newspapers, property renditions, sales tax permit listing and interviews with property owners.